How to choose who inherits your estate

 However, there are some people who can make a claim against your estate on the grounds that your will fails to make reasonable financial provision for them.
 It's important to be aware of this if you are intentionally excluding a partner, child or somebody else who depends on you financially.

 People who can claim against your estate include your children, ex-wife, ex-husband, civil partner who has yet to remarry, or somebody who has lived with you as a partner for the two years preceding your death.
-Anyone else who you are financially responsible for – such as step children or other children under your care – could also make a claim.
+Anyone else who you are financially responsible for – such as step children or other children (even if they are over 18) under your care – could also make a claim.

 What happens if the beneficiaries in my will die before me?